-When it comes to location, the highest average paycheck (around $139K per year) can be spotted in Berwyn, Pa.; Midland, Texas (approximately $98K), Fort Worth, Texas ($89K), and Oklahoma City, Okla. ($81K) are the next top-paying cities.
-Colorado Springs, Colo. ranks low on the pay scale — at $59K, it is one of the lowest-paid cities.
-Across its U.S. offices, the state of Pennsylvania pays Weatherford International, Inc the most — about $137K annually on average.
+When it comes to location, the highest average paycheck (around $139K annually) can be spotted in Berwyn, Pa.; Midland, Texas ($98K), Fort Worth, Texas (about $91K), and Oklahoma City, Okla. ($81K) are the next top-paying cities.
+Champaign, Ill. is one of the lowest-paid cities, with earnings averaging $51K.
+The highest pay by state can be found in Pennsylvania, where salaries average out at approximately $137K per year.

 Years of Experience